mindgarage/Ovation/README.md

 # Install all the requirements
 pip install -r requirements.txt sh setup_packages.sh

+# Tell python where to find the modules
+export PYTHONPATH=$PWD
 ```

 Now you are all set to use the code!